dblanding/lidar-scan-map/docs/TFmini_Plus.md

 ### TF Mini Plus

+The TFMini-Plus works optionally in either serial or I2C mode.

 [Benewake TFmini_Plus README](https://github.com/TFmini/TFmini-Plus/blob/master/README.md)

 [Arduino library for TFMini-Plus using I2C interface](https://github.com/budryerson/TFMini-Plus-I2C)

 [Medium article: Interfacing TFmini Plus LiDAR with Raspberry Pi](https://medium.com/@engribrahimqazi/interfacing-tfmini-plus-lidar-with-raspberry-pi-4b-6cd82fcca5f1)

-> This last article led me to discover that I have been using the TF Mini all wrong.
-I also learned that I may not need the Arduino at all, but I certainly don't need it between my Python program and the TFMini (or TFMini Plus).
+> This last article led me to discover that the TF Mini can send its data directly to the RasPi Python program.
+No need for an Arduino.
-Instead of using the Arduino to interface with the lidar and then sending the data to my python program over the serial bus, I should allow the Python program to interface directly with the TFmini Plus.
+Instead of using the Arduino to interface with the lidar and then send the data to my python program over the serial bus, I should allow the Python program to interface directly with the TFmini Plus.
 I took the code in the article and modified it so it doesn't waste time printing, but just collects data as fast as it arrives on the serial port.

 ```
 # -*- coding: utf-8 -*